Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Introduction

 \subsection{Acknowledgements}

 We are grateful to the Irish Research Council for funding a work stay of the fourth author in Amsterdam, and to the De Brun Centre for Computational Homological Algebra for funding a work stay of the second author in Galway.
-The initial research for this paper was strongly propelled by these two meetings of the authors.

-We also thank Mathematisches Forschungsinstitut Oberwolfach for hosting the last four authors to continue this work as part of their Research in Pairs program.
+We also thank Mathematisches Forschungsinstitut Oberwolfach for hosting the last four authors as part of their Research in Pairs program for this project.
+We would like to thank Philippe Elbaz-Vincent for useful conversations and Nguyen Quang Do for helpful comments.
+The fifth author was partially supported by NSA grant H98230-15-1-0228.
+This manuscript is submitted for publication with the understanding that the United States government is authorized to produce and distribute reprints.